As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 I paid £9 ($11) per night at a female-run hostel in the heart of Belgrade.
 Meals were typically between £2.50 – £7 ($3 – $9) with nicer restaurants costing more.
 I paid £0.90 ($1.10) per beer roughly for great craft beer.
 Attractions were typically less than £4.50 ($5.50) and I ended up taking the “free” walking tour, which includes being able to tip what you want at the end.

-2020 is a great time to visit Belgrade as the National Museum, which has been closed for many years, is finally open.
+After being closed for a number of years, the National Museum of Belgrade is finally open again.
 Here, you can learn much about Serbia’s history and enjoy masterpieces!
 For those interested in architecture, you can enjoy Serbia’s brutalist architecture in New Belgrade although I loved Belgrade’s fortress!

 5. Baku, Azerbaijan